Thursday, November 16, 2017 - Sunday, November 19, 2017 6:00 pm - 10:00 pm

-Friday evening lecture only – $15 or $10 for students
+Friday evening lecture only – $20 for all

-After November 1st Friday night tickets are $20 and Saturday workshop is $100.
+After November 1st Friday night tickets remain at $20 and Saturday workshop is $85; $40 for students.

 Brandan is the author of Nomad: A Spirituality For Travelling Light (DLT Books, 2016), True Inclusion: Becoming Communities That Embrace All (Chalice Press, 2017), and the editor of Our Witness: The Unheard Stories of LGBT+ Christians (Cascade Books, 2018).
 He has published numerous articles in respected outlets such as TIME Magazine, Huffington Post, NBC, The Washington Post, Religion News Service, and Dallas Morning News.
 As sought out commentator of faith, culture, and public life, he is a regular contributor to national media outlets and has been interviewed by outlets such as MSNBC, NPR, TIME Magazine, Newsweek, The Wall Street Journal, The New York Times, and The Associated Press.

 Acclaimed as one of “the most hope-inspiring young Christian leaders”, Brandan speaks to diverse audiences around the globe and has been an honored guest speaker at a wide range of venues, from lecturing on spirituality at Oxford University, teaching on LGBT+ rights at the Parliament of the Worlds Religions, to speaking at the White House on the impact of religiously-motivated bullying.
 He is a leader in the interspiritual and interfaith movements, previously working with Interfaith Alliance of Colorado and with The Convergence, an evolutionary spirituality collective.
 He is the host of the popular Traveling Light podcast, where he explores the deep questions of life with some of the most influential though-leaders in the world today.